fahdi/what-the-wapda/README.md

 # Bujhleee

-Bijli Bujhlee is a smalll utility tryign tofigure out hiow many hours of power outage we are getting
+Bijli Bujhlee is a smalll utility tryign tofigure out how many hours of power outage we are getting.

 ## Mon 23rd Jan, 2023: